rheinwerk-verlag/planning-poker/README.rst

     $ python manage.py runserver 0.0.0.0:8000

-See the :ref:`user_docs/index:User Documentation` for more information on how to use the Planning Poker app.
+See the `user documentation <https://planning-poker.readthedocs.io/en/latest/user_docs/index.html>`_ for more information on how to use the Planning Poker app.